The OHI Safety Bubble

 - Step 3 - On arrival: Per CDC protocols, we monitor temperatures of all incoming guests, using non-contact thermometers.
 We will continue to take guests’ temperatures at their request.

-Covid-19 testing: We recently brought the entire Covid-19 surveillance testing process in-house.
-We perform daily testing at OHI (Sunday through Saturday).
+Covid-19 testing: We brought the entire Covid-19 surveillance testing process in-house.
+We perform testing on Sundays at check-in.
 All program participants, missionaries, and staff are required to participate in group/cohort testing, using a rapid, non-invasive, pain-free sampling method that detects coronavirus.

-: Within the indoor common areas, certified N95 face masks or equivalent (KN95, KF95, KF94) are required.
-The exception is if our entire on-campus community tests negative on Sunday, Monday, and Tuesday mornings, then masks will be optional Tuesday afternoon through Saturday.
-If someone in the community tests positive during the week, then you will be required to wear a certified N95 face mask or equivalent (KN95, KF95, KF94) at the discretion of OHI.
+Face Masks: Within the indoor common areas, face masks are optional.
+However, if someone in the community tests positive during the week, then you may be required to wear a certified N95 face mask at the discretion of OHI.

 Smaller cohorts: We have fewer people on campus, including guests, staff and missionaries.
 OHI San Diego is limited to 60 guests on our 2-acre campus; OHI Austin is limited to 20 guests on our 14-acre campus.